electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 We can map this outline to HTML elements:

-- Introduction **h1**
+- Introduction: `h1`
-- Part 1 **h1**
+- Part 1: `h1`
-  + Chapter 1 **h2**
+  + Chapter 1: `h2`
-  + Chapter 2 **h2**
+  + Chapter 2: `h2`

 That tree structure is a valid representation of the book's structure.
 However, think about the *design* of these elements.
-Visually, we will want the `h1` heading 'Introduction' to look like the `h2` 'Chapter 1'.
-And the `h1` heading 'Part 1' should be much bigger and heavier, and have its own page.
+Visually, we will want the `h1` 'Introduction' to look like the `h2` 'Chapter 1'.
+And the `h1` 'Part 1' should be much bigger and heavier, and have its own page.

-As editors, we may be tempted to make 'Introduction' an `h2`; but this would break our tree structure.
+As editors, we may be tempted to make 'Introduction' an `h2`, so that it looks like the `h2` 'Chapter'; but this would break our tree structure.
+Computers can't appreciate our designs, they can only follow our structure.
+It's useful to think how a screen reader would speak out the structure of a page to a blind person: the structure of heading levels is a crucially important way for a blind person to follow the structure of the page.

-We have to look out for the human tendency to break the tree structure because we're thinking visually, and not separating content and design.
+So we have to look out for the human tendency to break the tree structure because we're thinking visually, and not separating content and design.

-The real solution here is to use `h1` for `Introduction`, and to make it look less prominent than 'Part 1' in our CSS stylesheets.
+The real solution here is to use `h1` for 'Introduction', and to make it *look* less prominent than 'Part 1' in our CSS stylesheets.

 Maintaining a consistent tree structure can be harder than it looks.
 Keep your eyes peeled for broken tree structures in the documents you edit!